 A more detailed explanation is contained in the Employee Handbook.

+Other paid leave

+You may be eligible to take the following types of paid leave, subject to any statutory eligibility requirements or conditions and the Company's rules applicable to each type of leave in force from time to time:

+statutory maternity leave;

+statutory paternity leave;

+statutory adoption leave;

+shared parental leave; and

+parental bereavement leave.

+Further details of such leave are available on request and the Company may replace, amend or withdraw the Company's policy on any of the above types of leave at any time.

 Disciplinary procedure and rules

 Should your conduct or performance fall below the standards required then disciplinary action may be taken.
+This procedure does not form part of your contract of employment and the Company may amend it at any time.
 This procedure is designed to help and encourage employees to achieve and maintain the {{company.contract_business_known_as}}Company's standards of conduct and performance and should be looked upon as a corrective process.

 A more detailed explanation of the procedure and rules is contained in the Employee Handbook.